skit-ai/talks/README.md

 + [What goes inside building the voice interface for a Billion Indians](slu-gigabytes/README.md).
 [Akshay Deshraj](https://github.com/axay/) covers Spoken Language Understanding stack at [Gigabytes 2019](https://gigabytes.co.in).
 + Text to Speech Systems.
 Internal talk at Vernacular.ai on 17th Jan, 2020 by Aayush Deshraj.
++ The Past, Present and Future of ASR.
+Internal talk at Vernacular.ai on 31st Jan, 2020 by Prabhsimran Singh.

 ### PL